Plastic Kills

 This was the first hotel we had been in whole Shimla that had mentioned all of their rates clearly on a board near the reception.
 I always try to get a discount in hotels by showing my tour guide ID card and did the same with this hotel also but they did not give me any discount but I was happy that at least I was not over charged.
 I asked them why not many people knew about their hotel and they said that since they do not give any commission to the drivers or travel agents, nobody knows them.
 I felt like staying for some time in Shimla after finding this hotel but unfortunately I had to leave because of my work in Chennai.
 I would like to go to Shimla again and stay at Hotel White in Lakkad Bazaar and explore the town.

-After Shimla and Manali we went to Rohtang Pass which was the only place in whole journey where we could see snow.
-We were all so excited to be there.
-Our driver told us that we have to leave early in the morning otherwise there will be a huge traffic jam late in the day time and we won’t be able to reach to the snow.
-We woke up by 5 am and were ready to leave by 6.
-The driver told us that we were already late but it was only 6 and we thought that he was joking but in reality he was right.
-We were stuck in a huge traffic jam starting from about 15 Kms before the snow.
-I had never ever seen that huge traffic jam in my whole life.
+After visiting Shimla and Manali, we headed to Rohtang Pass—the only place on our entire journey where we could actually see snow.
+We were all so excited.
+Our driver warned us that we needed to leave very early in the morning; otherwise, we would get stuck in heavy traffic later in the day and might not even reach the snow.
+We woke up at 5 a.m. and were ready by 6.
+The driver insisted we were already late, which we thought was just a joke.
+But he was right.
+About 15 kilometers before Rohtang, we got stuck in one of the biggest traffic jams I had ever seen in my life.
+Cars and buses lined up for kilometers along the mountain road—it was a complete disaster.

 people enjoying the snow